madler/crcany/README.md

 _crcgen_ generates C code for each CRC definition read from stdin, putting the resulting code into .h and .c files for each definition in the src/ subdirectory.
 Test code is also generated in src/crc_test.c.
-Code is generated for the machine being run on (e.g. with respect to the lengths of the integer types), and will generate code for any CRC whose width is less than or equal to the maximum integer size.
-The generated code provides both bit-wise and byte-wise routines.
+Code is generated for the machine being run on (i.e. with respect to the lengths of the integer types and their endianess), and will generate code for any CRC whose width is less than or equal to the maximum integer size.

 Motivation
 ----------